jackofallstreet/viralclawxyz/README.md

 ## Status

 Pre-alpha.
-Architecture and agent interfaces are defined.
-Production and Distribution agents are actively being built.
-First cohort gets early access when Phase 1 ships.
+Signal architecture and module interfaces are defined.
+On-Chain Scanner and Social Velocity Engine are actively being built; Trend Scoring, Alpha Engine, and Content Engine are next.
+First cohort gets early access — and founder pricing, locked in permanently — when Phase 1 ships.

 ---